 "Barnham!
 Barnham!
 Barnham!"
 After a few repetitions of that chant, you may find yourself wishing you could strangle everyone in the viewing gallery.

-"SIIIIIIIIIIIIIIIIIIIIIIIIIIIIR!"
+Mailer's loud "SIIIIIIIIIIIIIIIIIIIIIIIIIIIIR!"
 Even in-universe, considered an annoyance by all.
 As a bonus, if Phoenix is the next character to speak (or think) afterwards, it'll be accompanied by a brief high-pitched beep to signify his ears are ringing.
-At one point, even Barnham's ears are shown ringing.
+At one point, even Barnham and the Judge's ears are shown ringing.

 Pandering to the Base: The whole game is a present to people who enjoy both the Layton and the Ace Attorney series, but there is no reason to put Edgeworth in the post-credits scene other than to cause a few fangasms.

 Player Punch: Once you find out what happens to those convicted of witchcraft, having to accuse anyone tends to come off as this.

 Having to cross-examine a grieving Luke in the 3rd trial.

 Layton and Maya's apparent deaths.
 Though it should be fairly obvious the narrative would never pull something like this for real (especially in a crossover game of all things), it still hits hard because you get to see the reactions of the characters closest to them as if they really had died.
 So even if you know that the game will think of some way to bring them back, you get a long and painful look at how the characters would react if this really were to happen.